felixplasser/theodore-qc/doc/source/program_specific_information.rst

     print_orbitals	5000
     molden_format	true

 The first one assures that enough amplitudes are printed for a meaningful semi-quantitative analysis.
 The second and third cause the print-out of all orbitals in Molden format, written to the end of the standard output file.
-This Molden file has to be extracted and copied to a new file <code>qchem.mld</code>.
+This Molden file has to be extracted and copied to a new file `qchem.mld`.

 Per default RPA vectors are parsed.
 If you are interested in TDA vectors, specify